Candidate for Board of Directors

 MEd, Curriculum & Administration, Loyola University, Chicago, Illinois

 Sigma Theta Tau, Beta Iota & Omicron-Omicron Chapters

 Boys & Girls Club of Greater Cincinnati

 OKI Gerontological Nursing Association

-If elected, I believe through shared leadership, I will be able to impact the organization by being attentive to the work and needs of the numerous programs and committees.
-I can further support the members of AHNA to continue to transform healthcare delivery by nurturing and assisting all individuals through my experience with holistic nursing, education, and research.
+If elected, I believe, through shared leadership and enthusiasm, I will be able to impact AHNA by being attentive to the work and needs of the numerous programs and committees.
+I can better support the members of AHNA to continue to transform healthcare delivery by nurturing and assisting all individuals through my experience with holistic nursing, education, and research.
 I would be a passionate and supportive advocate for holistic nursing on a larger scale.